 Hanlan is proud to support a large, diverse Competitive Masters Program.
 Our rowers have accomplished top results on the Canadian regatta circuit.
 The program is open to anyone 21+ with at least one year of rowing experience.
 Single scullers are expected to own or rent personal equipment.
 The club provides crew boats.
-Because Masters athletes come to the program with a range of experience and interests, which results in a diverse array of training needs and understanding.
+Masters athletes come to the program with a range of experience and interests, which results in a diverse array of training needs and understanding.
 A competitive training plan will be made available to all registered members, and the degree to which each athlete adheres to the program may vary.
 Experienced coaching will also be made available to all athletes of all experience levels provided they attend the scheduled training times.
 Athletes who own private equipment or have permission from the club are permitted to row at alternate times but do so without coach supervision.

 Ability to Swim | Moderate to Excellent Physical Fitness | Commitment to Most Practices and Regattas

 $615 +HST Rower